One of the nicest ways to explore Humble Bee Farm is on foot.

 The beach near Humble Bee include cliff top walks, rock pool expeditions and sandy strolls, so whatever your mood, there will be a walk to suit you and the dog!

-If this sounds a bit daunting, then the Cinder Track is good one to try!
+If you like long, long walks Cinder Track is good one to try!
 As the name suggests, this track follows the old railway line to Scarborough to Whitby and covers around 22 miles of glorious countryside.
 While the route is fairly flat and easy to follow, there are diversions along the way so again a map and good walking gear is essential.
 Cyclists can also tackle this route; however, as some of it is covered by old cinders, specialist tyres are advised.

 So whether you want to walk just a short route around one of our fields or go for a seriously lengthy stroll, Humble Bee Farm has it all!